kmagiera/babel-watch/README.md

 ## System requirements

-Currently `babel-watch` is only supported on Linux and OSX.
+Currently `babel-watch` is supported on Linux, OSX and Windows.

-*(It doesn't work on Windows as it uses unix named pipes, if you want to help with getting that fixed, feel free to contact me)*

 ## I want it